jakefb/frontend-test/README.md

 - Write the tests in the provided test file to support the new functionality
 - Commit your code changes to the project

+_We recommend using `index.js` to make any exploratory test changes to Button instances as this is the only script wired up to rebuild automatically._

 #### We're looking for:

 - [ ] Understanding of HTML elements and working with attributes